eltimster/arc-medtechai/_research-areas/research-area4.markdown

 name="Hung-Thinh Truong"
 role="Graduate Researcher"
-company="The University of Melbourne" content="<p>Yulia is a graduate researcher in the School of Computing and Information Systems working on automatic extraction of evidence from clinical trials literature.
-Prior to this, he comleted a BS in Computer Science at Ho Chi Minh City University of Science (Vietnam).
+company="The University of Melbourne" content="<p>Thinh is a graduate researcher in the School of Computing and Information Systems working on automatic extraction of evidence from clinical trials literature.
+Prior to this, he completed a BS in Computer Science at Ho Chi Minh City University of Science (Vietnam).
 Previously, his research focused on information extraction, especially in lower-resource settings.</p>"
 %}
 <br>